Doctor Aphra: Impact and reception

 Trent Moore of SyFy Wire deemed Aphra "arguably the best thing" about the Darth Vader series, and Catrina Dennis of StarWars.com calls her "the type of character that steals every scene she's in."
 Hanna Flint of SyFy Wire describes Aphra as "an edgy, cool and refreshingly diverse character", and Bria Lavorgna of StarWars.com calls her "one of the coolest characters in Star Wars right now."
 Noting that Aphra's first appearance was an homage to Indiana Jones, Alan Scherstuhl of Slate states that she subsequently "gains a depth that Indiana Jones never quite did", and praised the fact that Gillen has "never exploited or exoticized her sexuality."
 Citing Aphra's "feats of technological prowess coupled with her unpredictable personality" as the characteristics which "make her a character worth watching", Dennis writes, "Aphra has stolen the hearts of fans everywhere with her unpredictable humor and a complicated backstory that has unfolded into something much more than her introduction to the saga may have let on."

 Black Krrsantan, introduced in the same Darth Vader comic as Aphra (and returning in Doctor Aphra), was introduced to the live-action Star Wars universe in the second episode of the streaming series The Book of Boba Fett.

 Merchandising

 In 2018, Hasbro released an action figure set of Doctor Aphra and her two killer droids, 0-0-0 and BT-1.

 Doctor Aphra and her two droids have also appeared in the Star Wars: The Black Series line of 6" action figures.

+Her droids appear as 1/6th scale figures produced by Hot Toys.